bseverns/seedBox/docs/ci_desktop_builds.md

   now hunts for the VST3 bundle with `find` and then hunts for the actual binary inside the bundle before running `lipo`, so we catch staging-layout changes instead of bombing out with a missing file—feel free to use the same trick locally when JUCE shuffles its output folders.
+We also flip `JUCE_VST3_CAN_REPLACE_VST2=OFF` so JUCE skips the legacy VST2 compatibility shim and never chases Steinberg’s archived VST2 headers during a VST3-only build.
 - **Linux host dependency sweep.** Installs JUCE’s usual suspects (`libx11-dev`, `libgtk-3-dev`, `libwebkit2gtk-4.1-dev`, `pkg-config`, etc.), configures the JUCE targets, and builds both the plugin and the app to ensure